 As your children spend much of their time in school, they need nutritious food for long-term good health.
 A healthy, balanced diet also helps your child learn in the classroom and leads to improved educational outcomes.

-Here at Loxford we aim to support students making healthy choices.
+Here at Cecil Jones Academy we aim to support students making healthy choices.
 Students on free school meals in years 7 – 11 are strongly encouraged to take the main meal of the day, many Sixth Form students choose to do the same.
-Meals are freshly cooked each day using seasonal ingredients offering a varied menu of family favourites along with one off days where students are encouraged to try something new.
+Meals are freshly cooked each day using seasonal ingredients offering a varied menu of family favourites along with one-off days where students are encouraged to try something new.

-In the course of providing school meals to pupils and staff there is a need for the school to share relevant personal data with the caterer, including a pupil’s name, class and dietary requirements.
-This data sharing represents a legitimate interest in terms of the GDPR and we can confirm that Harrison Catering Services is required to comply with the new regulations in the processing of the personal data.
+In the course of providing school meals to pupils and staff there is a need for the school to share relevant personal data with the caterer, Vertas, including a pupil’s name, class and dietary requirements.
+This data sharing is classed as ‘legitimate interest’ in terms of the GDPR and we can confirm that Vertas is required to comply with the new regulations in the processing of the personal data.